bitzj2015/SpinML-Artifact/data/README.md

 ## Dataset Structure

 The dataset is provided as a compressed **.tar.gz** file.
-Once extracted, the files are located in:
+Once extracted, the files should locate in:
-`/scratch/SpinML-Artifact/data/husky/`
+`./SpinML-Artifact/data/husky/`

 This directory contains two main subfolders: